 - Landowner delivery or drainage systems.

-Assess the additional amount payable for each tract for which the landowner has received a loan.
+- The amount payable by each tract within the irrigation district for which a landowner has received a loan.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)